yaybu/touchdown/docs/framework.rst

         This is much less efficient than passing a filter to the API, but not all AWS API's have advanced enough filtering.

+    .. attribute:: describe_notfound_exception

+        The kind of botocore ``ClientError`` that is raised when a matching item cannot be found.

     .. attribute:: key
     .. attribute:: singular